MicrosoftDocs/entra-docs/docs/external-id/customers/concept-multifactor-authentication-customers.md

 ## SMS-based authentication

 SMS is available at an additional cost for second-factor verification in external tenants.
-Currently, SMS isn't available in external tenants for first-factor authentication.
+Currently, SMS is not available for first-factor authentication in external tenants.

-When SMS is enabled for MFA, the user signs in with their primary sign-in method and is prompted to complete verification using a code send to their phone via text.
-SMS MFA includes automatic fraud checks.
-If fraud is detected, the user is blocked from signing in and is asked to complete a CAPTCHA to confirm they're not a robot before sending the SMS code for verification.
-The user enters their phone number, and then receives an SMS text with a verification code.
+When SMS is enabled for MFA, users sign in with their primary method and are prompted to verify their identity with a code sent via text.
+They enter their phone number and receive an SMS with the verification code.

    :::image type="content" source="media/concept-multifactor-authentication-customers/sms-text.png" alt-text="Screenshot of the SMS text for MFA." border="false":::

+External ID mitigates fraudulent sign-ups via SMS by enforcing the following measures:

+- Telephony throttling limits help prevent outages and slowdowns.
+See [Service limits and restrictions](reference-service-limits.md).
+- CAPTCHA for SMS MFA helps prevent automated attacks by distiguishing human users from automated bots.
+If an attack is detected, users are blocked from signing in, and an SMS verification code is sent only after they complete a CAPTCHA.

 ### SMS pricing tiers by country/region